opencog/opencog/opencog/nlp/relex2logic/README.md

 simple forward-chainer.

-###Quickstart
+###Quick-start
 To use R2L:

 1. Start the relex server using the `opencog-server.sh` script.
 2. Start scheme as `guile -l run-r2l.scm`
 3. At the scheme repl, enter `(nlp-parse "some complete sentence")`
-4. :smile: Simle at the wonderous results.
+4. :smile: Smile at the wondrous results.

 # Relex2Logic: Review of the Rules & Status Report